DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 environmental science, global development studies, social anthropology, performing arts, and media.
-Her research interests include themes of democracy, climate change, Indigenous media, and art, Indigenous peoples’ participation in global politics, socioenvironmental justice, digital activism, artivism, and decolonization.
-In her master’s thesis titled ‘Democracy, a Tragic Carnivalesque Hero: The Narratives of a Transnational Social Movement Against the Coup in Brazil’ (2020), Fortes investigated the emergence of forms of resistance among Brazilians in the diaspora against the authoritarian turn in Brazil since 2016 and developed the concept of democracy as a tragic carnivalesque hero.
+Her research interests include themes of democracy, climate change, Indigenous media, and art, Indigenous peoples' participation in global politics, socioenvironmental justice, digital activism, artivism, and decolonization.
+In her master's thesis titled 'Democracy, a Tragic Carnivalesque Hero: The Narratives of a Transnational Social Movement Against the Coup in Brazil' (2020), Fortes investigated the emergence of forms of resistance among Brazilians in the diaspora against the authoritarian turn in Brazil since 2016 and developed the concept of democracy as a tragic carnivalesque hero.